yifattih/rmr-projection-client-browser/.github/ISSUE_TEMPLATE/userstory.md

 ---
 name: User Story
 about: Short, simple descriptions of a feature or functionality from the end-user's perspective.
 They capture what a user wants to accomplish and why.
-It will usually be labeled as `enhancement`.
+It will usually be labeled as enhancement.
 ---

 <!-- Issue title should mirror the User Story Title. -->